joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 ## Installation

-First you need to install PyTorch.
-Please refer to [Pytorch installing page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.
+To execute our code successfully, you need to install Python3.7 and PyTorch (our deep learning framework) first.
+Please refer to [Python3.7 installing page](https://www.python.org/downloads/) and [Pytorch installing page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

 When PyTorch has been installed, Transformers can be installed using pip as follows:
 ```